Troublor/erebus-redgiant/README.md

+# **🫣 I am working on refurnituring this repo by adding source code and giving a detailed description of the benchmark and benchmark collection tool.**
+**The current content of this repo is the artifacts for peer review of the TSE publication.**

+Preprint can be found at: https://arxiv.org/abs/2212.12110

 # Erebus-Redgiant: Implementation of Attack Search and Vulnerability Localization

 This repository offers `erebus`, which is the implementation of the search algorithm for historical front-running attacks in Ethereum history and vulnerability localization technique from each attack by extracting influence traces.